andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 ### In a simple, unreal, world

 Founders shares started with 1,000,000.
 Total shares now 2,876,250.
-The numbers aren't important here, but the proportion is.
+The numbers aren’t important here, but the proportion is.

 $1,100m x 1 / 2.87625 = $382m